The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Data

-\parait{Limitations of this dataset.} The advertising ecosystem and real-time bidding is auction-driven and participation from entities is non-deterministic.
-Therefore, any observations of entities and IDs in requests and responses related to ads will vary from one visit to the next, even when all other client-related factors are identical.
-Further, the client browser provides a vantage point that only affords observations of the winners of real-time bidding auctions.
-Finally, it is possible that some communications of the seller/publisher ID are not visible to us due to hashing or other obfuscation \cite{papadopoulos2017if}.
-As a consequence, the completeness of our crawl data is limited (despite crawl repetition).
-Unfortunately, this limitation is unavoidable.
-It should be noted, however, that this limitation only impacts the completeness of our findings and {\em not the correctness}.
+\parait{Limitations of this dataset.} The programmatic advertising is auction-driven and participation from entities is non-deterministic.
+Therefore, any observations of entities and the IDs in requests and responses related to ads will vary from one crawl to the next, even when all other client-related factors are identical.
+Further, the browser provides a vantage point that typically only affords observations of the winners of real-time bidding auctions.
+Finally, it is possible that some communications regarding the involved seller ID are not visible to us due to hashing or other forms of obfuscation \cite{papadopoulos2017if}.
+These limitations are unavoidable.
+It should be noted, however, that these limitations only impact the completeness of our findings and not the correctness.
 In other words, the prevalence of pooling and other discrepancies, as measured by our crawls, are only a lower-bound for their actual prevalence.

-\para{Identifying brands in advertisements.} We also analyzed the characteristics of the brands whose ads appear on misinformation sites.
-To identify brands advertising on different misinformation domains, we performed 10 separate crawls.
-This repetition was to account for the probabilistic nature of online advertising which allows a single user to receive multiple different ads on repeated visits to the same website.
-In each of the 10 crawls, after each page load was complete and the 30-second wait period ended, we identified and automated clicks on the DOM elements associated with each advertising-related URL found on the page.
-These clicks resulted in a number of redirects and eventually redirected the browser to the destination website for the brand associated with the advertisement.
-We used this landing website's domain as the ``brand'' associated with the ad.
+\para{Identifying brands in advertisements.} We also analyzed the brands whose ads appear on misinformation websites.
+To identify brands advertising on misinformation websites, we performed 10 separate crawls.
+This repetition was to account for the non-deterministic nature of programmatic advertising that results in a user receiving different ads on repeat visits to the same website.
+In each of the 10 crawls, after each page load was complete and the 30-second wait period ended, we clicked the DOM elements associated with each ad-related URL on the page.
+These clicks typically resulted in navigation to the brand's website.
+We used this website's domain to label the brand associated with the ad.